adequatica/adequatica.github.io/_posts/2021-08-29-accessibility-manual-testing.md

 ### 5. Language Declaration

-Yandex Music has [localisation](https://en.wikipedia.org/wiki/Language_localisation) — the page language could be changed into Russian, Armenian, Uzbek, Kazakh, Ukrainian, or Azerbaijani.
+Yandex Music has [localisation](https://en.wikipedia.org/wiki/Language_localisation) — the page language could be changed into Russian, English, Uzbek, or Kazakh.
 Therefore, you need to check [the declaration of the page language](https://www.w3.org/International/questions/qa-html-language-declarations).

 Actual result: `<html>` tag does not have any attributes.